alexstich/vs-code-speech-to-text/README.md

 ### 📝 History & Tools
 - `Speech to Text with Whisper: Select Audio Device`
 - `Speech to Text with Whisper: Copy to Clipboard` (from history)
-- `Speech to Text with Whisper: Insert at Cursor Chat` (from history)
+- `Speech to Text with Whisper: Insert at Cursor Chat` (from history) ⚠️ *Uses unofficial Cursor IDE APIs*
 - `Speech to Text with Whisper: Clear History`

 ## 🎛️ Extension Panel